This page refers to the

 labelparameter that is part of a model.

-labelcan also be used as part of an Explore, as described on this documentation page.
+labelcan also be used as part of an Explore, as described on the

-labelcan also be used as part of a view, as described on this documentation page.
+labelcan also be used as part of a view, as described on the

-labelcan also be used as part of a field, as described on this documentation page.
+labelcan also be used as part of a field, as described on the

-labelcan also be used as part of a reference line, described on this documentation page.
+labelcan also be used as part of a reference line, described on the Dashboard reference line parameters documentation page.

 label helps make Explores more user-friendly by allowing you to set the model names that appear in the Explore menu.

 If you do not explicitly add a